Tinkerforge/doc/en/source/Tutorials/Tutorial_Cables/Tutorial.rst

 .. warning::

   Important!
-These cables are intended to connect a 10 pole Brick with a 7 pole Bricklet.
+These cables are intended to connect a 10-pole Brick with a 7-pole Bricklet.
 It is not working the other way round!
-  You will not be able to connect a 7 pole Brick with a 10 pole Bricklet with these cables!
+  You will not be able to connect a 7-pole Brick with a 10-pole Bricklet with these cables!

-**Bricklet Cable 10 pole - 10 pole (10p-10p)**
+**Bricklet Cable 10-pole - 10-pole (10p-10p)**

 .. image:: /Images/Misc/cable_10p10p_front_350.jpg
    :scale: 100 %